top of page

 AUCKLAND – 2 Days

-Auckland is the natural starting point for a New Zealand Road Trip itinerary for the North Island.
+Auckland is the natural starting point for a NZ Road Trip itinerary for the North Island.
 While it is not the most interesting city in New Zealand, there is still plenty to do and it is an ideal place to get your things in order and collect your vehicle.

 Staying in Auckland